Saudi-led coalition strikes Yemen after Aramco depot attack

 Hitting Jeddah ahead of the sporting event could tarnish the image the country is looking to develop as a business and leisure destination, and highlights the risks of a continuation of the Yemen war.

-The race will go ahead despite the attacks, Formula 1 chief executive Stefano Domenicali told participating teams, according to the Telegraph.
+The race will go ahead despite the attacks, Formula 1 chief executive Stefano Domenicali told participating teams, according to The Telegraph newspaper.

 In Friday's attack, an oil storage facility in Jeddah was hit by a barrage of drones.

-Still, the attacks spooked oil traders, with crude already above US$100 a barrel and the market tight.
-Saudi Arabia warned this week that oil supplies are at risk, and called on the US to do more to counter attacks from the Houthis - a message it reiterated on Friday.

-"This aggressive escalation targets oil facilities and is meant to try to affect energy security and the global economy," Mr al-Maliki told SPA after the attack.

-Meanwhile, Singapore's Ministry of Foreign Affairs on Saturday issued a statement to strongly condemn the attacks on several locations across Saudi Arabia.
+Singapore's Ministry of Foreign Affairs (MFA) yesterday issued a statement to strongly condemn the attacks on several locations across Saudi Arabia.

-"Such attacks are unacceptable and cannot be justified," the MFA said in its statement.
+"Such attacks are unacceptable and cannot be justified," MFA said in its statement.

 "Thus far, there are no reports of Singaporeans affected by the attacks.
 Singaporeans in Saudi Arabia should remain vigilant and monitor local news closely.
 They should take necessary precautions for their personal safety.
 We continue to urge all Singaporeans in or travelling to Saudi Arabia to e-register with MFA."